|Seth L. Bartlett, Lead Independent Director|

 3. Chairman - Unless a Chairman is designated by the full Board of Directors, the members of the Committee shall designate a Chairman by majority vote of the full Committee membership.
 The Chairman will chair all regular sessions of the Committee and set the agendas for the Committee meetings.

-5. Retention of Consultants - The Committee, in discharging its responsibilities, is empowered to study or investigate any matter of interest or concern that the Committee deems appropriate and shall have the sole authority to retain and to terminate outside counsel or other consultants or experts for this purpose, including the authority to approve the fees payable to such counsel, consultants or experts and any other terms of retention, such fees to be borne by the Company.
-The Committee may select a compensation consultant, legal counsel or other adviser to the Committee as provided by the NYSE, but only after taking into consideration all factors relevant to that person's independence from management, including the following:
+5. Retention of Consultants - The Committee, in discharging its responsibilities, is empowered to study or investigate any matter of interest or concern that the Committee deems appropriate and shall have the sole authority to retain and to terminate outside counsel or other consultants or other advisers for this purpose, including the authority to approve reasonable fees payable to such counsel, consultants or other advisers and any other terms of retention, such fees to be borne by the Company.
+The Committee may select a compensation consultant, legal counsel or other adviser to the Committee as provided by the NYSE.
+The Committee shall assess the independence of outside legal counsel, consultants and other advisors (whether retained by the Committee or management) that provide advice to the Committee, prior to selecting or receiving advice from them, in accordance with the requirements of the NYSE listing standards, including consideration of the independence factors under applicable NYSE listing standards and any other factors deemed relevant by the Committee.